mcantelon/node-mingy/README.md

 ## Parsing

-To parse command input, either the `parse.parse` or `parse.parseLexemes` methods are used.
+To parse command input, either the `Parser.parse` or `Parser.parseLexemes` methods are used.
 A response string is returned by the method (or, if the parse was unsuccessful, `undefined`).

-Here's an example of parsing a string of text input using `parse.parse`:
+Here's an example of parsing a string of text input using `Parser.parse`:

     parser.parse('go north')

-Here's an example of using `parseLexemes` to parse an array of unhyphenated options returned from node-optimist:
+Here's an example of using `Parser.parseLexemes` to parse an array of unhyphenated options returned from node-optimist:

     parser.parseLexemes(argv['_'])

-If your commands contain asynchronous logic and you'd like command output to be handled by a callback, you can supply one in the second argument to either `parse` or `parseLexemes`.
+If your commands contain asynchronous logic and you'd like command output to be handled by a callback, you can supply one in the second argument to either `Parser.parse` or `Parser.parseLexemes`.
 Below is an example:

     parser.parse('go north', function(output) {
       console.log(output)
     })

-To set an environmental variable use the `parse.setEnv` method:
+To set an environmental variable use the `Parser.setEnv` method:

     parser.setEnv('skyIs', 'blue')